A collection of illustrated faces inside the Kids Helpline speech bubble showing different emotions.

 Cyclones, storms, floods, bushfires, droughts and more...

-Whether you're stressed about the possibility of a future disaster, going through a one-off natural disaster, going through your annual wet season, or rebuilding life after a disaster, this info and resources can help:
+Whether you're stressed about the possibility of a future disaster, going through a one-off natural disaster, going through your annual wet season, or rebuilding life after a disaster, this info resource can help.

 Things you can do before a disaster

-Australia has services that work hard to prevent disasters, respond to them quickly to prevent them getting worse, emergency information systems to keep you informed about how to stay safe, and services that can help during and after a disaster.
+Australia has services that work hard to prevent disasters, respond to disasters quickly, keep you informed about how to stay safe, and help you during and after a disaster.

 You won't always know in advance if a disaster is about to happen.
 But, if you think that a natural disaster is headed your way, here are some things that can help: